DiSSCo/dissco.github.io/Geological/thin_sections.md

 Images taken with this workflow have been uploaded to the BGS's online repository and are available for free to the public.

-Images are available from: https://webapps.bgs.ac.uk/data/britrocks/britrocks.cfc?method=searchBritrocks
+Images are available from [the BGS Britrocks website](https://webapps.bgs.ac.uk/data/britrocks/britrocks.cfc?method=searchBritrocks).

 **Further developments and plans**